JimSeker/flutter/README.md

 ===========
 `routes/` is all the example dealing with navigation, screens, and/or routes.

+`bottomappbar_demo` shows to create the appbar but at the bottom with a fab as well.

 `CupertinoDemo` and `amterialdesigndemo` use all the same widget, but cupertino is IOS and material is "android" versions to show the different between them.

 `moreui` is a demo of menus (with menuAnchors), chips, validing textFields and textFormFields, plus badges.